potex02/fifteen-go/README.md

 # Fifteen-go
-An implementaion of game of fifteen in Golang using fyne library
+An implementaion of game of fifteen in Golang using fyne library.